abpframework/abp/docs/en/cli/index.md

     * `--theme`: Specifes the theme.
 Default theme is `leptonx`.
 Available themes:
       * `leptonx`: LeptonX Theme.
       * `basic`: Basic Theme.
     * `--public-website`: Public Website is a front-facing website for describing your project, listing your products and doing SEO for marketing purposes.
 Users can login and register on your website with this website.
+This option is only included in PRO templates.

 * `--output-folder` or `-o`: Specifies the output folder.
 Default value is the current directory.
 * `--local-framework-ref` or `-lfr`: Uses local projects references to the ABP framework instead of using the NuGet packages.
 It tries to find the paths from `ide-state.json`.
 The file is located at `%UserProfile%\.abp\studio\ui\ide-state.json` (for Windows) and `~/.abp/studio/ui/ide-state.json` (for MAC).